Wedg/PlotShapefiles.jl/README.md

 A package to plot shapefiles with Julia.

 There are three main functions - with methods described in the demo:
-- plotshape() - for plotting all types of shapefiles (e.g. polygons, polylines, points, etc. except currently the Multipatch type)
+- plotshape() - for plotting all types of shapefiles (e.g. polygons, polylines, points, etc. but does not currenlty support the Multipatch type)
-- choropleth() - for plotting a choropleth with polygon type shapefiles
+- choropleth() - for plotting a choropleth with polygon shapefiles
-- google_overlay() - for overlaying the shape plot onto a Google static image from their API.
+- google_overlay() - for overlaying the shape plot onto a Google map image fetched from their static map API

 ## Demo / Documentation